Barryxyz/Automobile-Market-Analyzer/DataApp/README.md

 			- Displays the data in an easier to read format than the database -Includes a search bar
 			- Used to filter out models and countries
-			- However, will not be able to filter price
+			- However, will not be able to filter price (a sort is needed)

 Complications:
-	- Database was referecing the local table rather than the customly created one, so the table appears empty
+	- Had trouble referencing the API so local database was used
+	- Need to somehow make the search bar multipurpose or make the search by model work (seach may be limited to only one field)
 	- Should have asked more questions about clients preferences such as mobile vs pc
 	- Needed more front and back communication to ensure that the right product is being built
 	- More fields definitely need to be added because there is insufficient information to calculate profit